 View attachment 414866

 Back to the barrels.
 The wire diameter supplied for the trunnion is slightly smaller than the hole.
+You can use the reamer or drill bit to slightly enlarge, but don't make loose!
 If you don't know how to solder or simply don't want to, you can blacken all the parts separately and glue them together.
-However, I will be using the butane torch and silver solder paste and solder all parts together before blackening.

-View attachment 414867
+View attachment 479855

-Using the carriage, measure and cut slightly longer wire for trunion, so you have enough for the final shape from both ends.
-In the middle of the trunnion part make a grove half of the diameter.
 Put some soldering paste and insert it into the barrel.
 Remove any excess solder from both ends and...
 Solder it.
-Heat the fubsy parts first and spread the heat toward the thinner part of the barrel.
+Heat the fatty part of the barrel first, and evenly spread the heat toward the thinner part of the barrel.
 You should see the bright solder between the hole and the wire.
 The job is done!
 While still hot, dump it into vinegar to remove oxidation.

 The next task is to solder the Royal Emblem.
-Oh..oh..we have a slight problem.
+Oh...oh... we have a slight problem.
 The emblem is dead flat and will require some round shaping.

 View attachment 414898